jmcuneo/a2-shortstack/README.md

 - I have created a separate CSS file called main.css to add all the stylings and linked with html using the link tag
 - The CSS properties are applied to the html elements either using classes/IDs or direct tag names
 - The web page uses flexbox positioning technique
-  - Using the styling rules like display, justify-content, align items, and flex-direction the flexbox technique was used to position abd align the form and table in a proper manner that's convenient for the user to use.
+  - Using the styling rules like display, justify-content, align items, and flex-direction the flexbox technique was used to position and align the form and table in a proper manner that's convenient for the user to use.
 - Used margin and padding to space the form and table elements evenly and other html elements
 - Used width, height, top, left, z-index to set top-navigation bar and footer to maximum scale and make them visible appropriately
 - Used border and border-collapse to style the table and borders around table and the form